 We are developing a range of tools, guidance and workshops to support SMEs and local businesses that may be seeking opportunities to work as part of the Lower Thames Crossing supply chain.
 Our aim for this work is to develop local business and SME capabilities and skills to bid for work on the Lower Thames Crossing and other future infrastructure contracts.
 Updates on opportunities to get involved will be posted through Bravo, Twitter, and the Lower Thames Crossing website in the future.

-One of these initiatives is our partnership with the Supply Chain School.
+One way we are supporting local businesses, particularly SMEs, is through our partnership with. the Supply Chain School.

 The Supply Chain School can help upskill your business, putting you in the best position to tender for work on the project – skills that will assist in other areas as well.
 This will help your business grow and leaves a legacy of a more capable, dynamic and sustainable supply chain.
 It also helps us keep more of the investment from the project within the local economy.